March 29, 2026

 Yes, but your recovery will be reduced.
 Under Florida’s modified comparative negligence system (enacted by HB 837 in 2023), your compensation is reduced by your percentage of fault.
 However, if you are found more than 50% at fault, you cannot recover any damages.
 An experienced boating accident attorney can help minimize the fault attributed to you and maximize your recovery.

-Protect Your Rights After a Boat Accident in Florida
+How to Protect Your Rights After a Boating Accident

 A boating accident can change your life in an instant.
 The physical pain, emotional trauma, and financial burden can feel overwhelming.
 But you do not have to face it alone.